Head and neck oncology

 Consultant Maxillofacial Surgeon

-Specialist interests: Head and neck cancer ablation and reconstruction, including micro-vascular surgery and surgical dermatology; maxillofacial trauma surgery; salivary gland disease; and routine oral surgery.
+Specialist interests: Head and neck cancer ablation and reconstruction, including micro-vascular surgery and surgical dermatology and salivary gland disease.

 Mr Brian Bisase graduated in dentistry and medicine from the University of London, where he was awarded the Newland Pedley Medal and Scholarship.
 After completing his surgical training, Mr Bisase undertook higher training in oral and maxillofacial surgery over a five year period, working across the Royal Surrey County Hospital in Guildford, Guys and Kings College Hospitals in London, and here at QVH.